 in the background of Paul's documentary on the making of A Kind Revolution

-.
-A very happy birthday to Paul from all your friends at Epiphone.
+.)
+Happy Birthday, Paul from all your friends at Epiphone!